aayushbansal/MarrRevisited/README.md

 cd MarrRevisited
 ```

 Here, we give step-by-step instruction to use our code for training models and estimating surface normal maps.
-We will release the codes for pose estimation soon.
+We will release the codes for pose estimation soon, and optimized version of surface normals sometime soon.

 ## Installing the Code